fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 The students:

+* know which technical requirements are needed in order to start an online shop
 * independently administrate a webshop
 * setup the basic configuration of the pre-installed webshop
 * add contact data and legal terms and conditions